Skip to footer content

 • wwwroot folder: Ideal for static PDFs without sensitive information

-• Azure Blob Storage: Perfect for cloud applications requiring flexible storage
+• Azure Blob Storage: For cloud applications requiring flexible storage

 • Database as byte arrays: Suitable for smaller PDFs requiring access control